huntdatacenter/docs/docs/data-transfer/internal-kista.md

 less /opt/hunt-cloud/kista/*5623*
 ```

-The account information will look something similar to this:
+The account information will look similar to this:

 ```bash
 ### SFTP account information